Pu'er tea

-Pu'er or pu-erh (properly p'u-erh) is a variety of fermented tea traditionally produced in Yunnan Province, China.
+Pu'er or pu-erh is a variety of fermented tea traditionally produced in Yunnan Province, China.
+Pu-erh tea is made from the leaves of the Yunnan tea plant Camellia sinensis var. assamica, which is a specific variety of tea plant that is native to Yunnan Province.
+It differs from Yunnan tea (Dianhong) in that pu'er tea goes through a complex fermentation process.
 In the context of traditional Chinese tea production terminology, fermentation refers to microbial fermentation (called 'wet piling'), and is typically applied after the tea leaves have been sufficiently dried and rolled.
 As the tea undergoes controlled microbial fermentation, it also continues to oxidize, which is also controlled, until the desired flavors are reached.
-This process produces tea known as 黑茶 hēichá (lit. 'black tea') (which is different from the English-language black tea that is called 红茶 hóngchá (lit. 'red tea') in Chinese).
-Pu'er falls under a larger category of fermented teas commonly translated as dark teas.
+This process produces tea known as hēichá (黑茶), literally "black tea", though the term is commonly translated to English as "dark tea" to distinguish it from the English-language "black tea" (紅茶 hóngchá, lit. "red tea" in Chinese), which it is not.

+Most teas, although described as fermented, are actually oxidised by enzymes present in the tea plant.
+Pu'er is instead fermented microbially by molds, bacteria and yeasts present on the harvested leaves of the tea plant, and thus is truly fermented.

-Two main styles of pu'er production exist: a traditional, longer production process known as shēng (raw) pu'er; and a modern, accelerated production process known as shóu (ripe) pu'er.
-Pu'er traditionally begins with a raw product called "rough" (máo) chá (毛茶, lit. fuzzy/furry tea) and can be sold in this form or pressed into a number of shapes and sold as "shēng chá (生茶, lit. raw tea).
+There are two main styles of pu'er production: a traditional, longer production process known as shēng ("raw") pu'er; and a modern, accelerated production process known as shóu ("ripe") pu'er.
+Pu'er traditionally begins with a raw product called "rough" (máo) chá (毛茶, lit. fuzzy/furry tea) and can be sold in this form or pressed into a number of shapes and sold as shēng chá (生茶, lit. raw tea).
 Both of these forms then undergo the complex process of gradual fermentation and maturation with time.
 The wòduī (渥堆) fermentation process developed in 1973 by the Kunming Tea Factory created a new type of pu'er tea.
 This process involves an accelerated fermentation into shóu (or shú) chá (熟茶, lit. ripe tea) that is then stored loose or pressed into various shapes.
 The fermentation process was adopted at the Menghai Tea Factory shortly after and technically developed there.
-The legitimacy of shóu chá is disputed by some traditionalists when compared to the traditionally, longer-aged teas, such as shēng chá.
+The legitimacy of shóu chá is disputed by some traditionalists when compared to the traditionally longer-aged teas, such as shēng chá.

-Pu’er can be stored and permitted to age and to mature, like wine, in non-airtight containers before consumption.
-This is why it has long been standard practice to label all types of pu’er with the year and region of production.
+Pu'er can be stored and permitted to age and to mature, like wine, in non-airtight containers before consumption.
+This is why it has long been standard practice to label all types of pu'er with the year and region of production.